mdhor/2021sp-final-project-mdhor/docs/index.rst

 If you want to test the project quickly, do the following:

-1. Create an environment using the Pipfile
+#.
+Clone the repo and create an environment using the Pipfile

+#.
+Run the following commands:

-2. pipenv run python manage.py migrate
+   * pipenv run python manage.py migrate

-3. pipenv run python -m final_project
+   * pipenv run python -m final_project

-4. pipenv run python manage.py runserver
+   * pipenv run python manage.py runserver

-5. Enter the server and check out a visual
+#.
+Enter the server and check out a visual

 -------------------------------------

 Aim of Project